msoos/cav2025/README.md

 mc2024_track4_188.cnf.gz.out_ganak
 mc2024_track4_188.cnf.gz.timeout_ganak
 ```

-The first is the output of ganak with everything turned on (i.e. "ScalMC"), the
+The first is the output of ganak with everything turned on (i.e. "Ganak2"), the
 2nd is the output of the `time` command, which gives accurate memory, time,
 etc. measures.
 We can parse the logs via:
 ```
 cd /home/vboxuser/devel/ganak/build/data
 ./clean.sh # removes ALL parsed logs and data